-Cardiovascular Problems Associated with Sleep Apnea
+Cardiovascular Dangers Associated with Sleep Apnea

 When your breathing stops at night, your brain awakens and makes several commands.
 It opens your airway to restore the flow of oxygen, but it also orders your heart to pump harder and faster to get as much oxygen as possible to the brain.
 This repeated strain on your heart can result in a number of serious consequences, including: